Excerpt from the official news from UWaterloo:

 The research platform, named ‘Autonomoose‘, includes:

 Based on the SAE International standard for automated driving (SAE J3016, a 0-5 scale), the vehicle will initially operate at level 2.
-Through the duration of research program, the team will advance the automation to level 3 and ultimately level 4.
+Through the duration of the research program, the team will advance the automation to level 3 and ultimately level 4.

 The Natural Sciences and Engineering Research Council (NSERC) provided initial research funding.
 Nine professors are involved from the Faculty of Engineering and Faculty of Mathematics as well as the Wavelab group.